apache/flink-web/_posts/2017-07-04-flink-rescalable-state.md

 When we’re not rescaling, each subtask can simply read the whole state as written to the checkpoint by a previous instance in one sequential read.

-When rescaling, however, this is no longer possible–the state for each subtask is now potentially scattered across the files written by all subtasks (think about what happens if you change the parallelism in `hash(key) mod parallelism`).
+When rescaling, however, this is no longer possible – the state for each subtask is now potentially scattered across the files written by all subtasks (think about what happens if you change the parallelism in `hash(key) mod parallelism`).
 We have illustrated this problem in **Figure 3A**.
 In this example, we show how keys are shuffled when rescaling from parallelism 3 to 4 for a key space of 0, 20, using identity as hash function to keep it easy to follow.

 A naive approach might be to read all the previous subtask state from the checkpoint in all sub-tasks and filter out the matching keys for each sub-task.
 While this approach can benefit from a sequential read pattern, each subtask potentially reads a large fraction of irrelevant state data, and the distributed file system receives a huge number of parallel read requests.